MikeHughesKent/PyFibreBundle/docs/source/mosaicing.rst

 ^^^^^^^^^^^^^^^^^^^^
 Usage Notes
 ^^^^^^^^^^^^^^^^^^^^
 The only required argument is the size of the mosaic image.
-By default images will be added blended, there will be no resize of the input image, no checking of input image quality and if the mosaic reaches the edge of the image it will simple run off the the edge.
+By default images will be added blended, there will be no resize of the input image, no checking of input image quality and if the mosaic reaches the edge of the image it will simply run off the the edge.

 Usually it is beneficial to resize the input images to prevent the need for a very large mosaic image, e.g.::